PawseySC/singularity-containers/_episodes/22-build-docker.md

 The source must be present in the build context and must not be excluded by `.dockerignore`.
 Unlike a bind mount, the copied file becomes part of the built image and remains available when the image is transferred to another system.

+Another instruction that could copy this local file is `ADD`.
+However, `ADD` has additional capabilities, such as automatically extracting local tar archives and retrieving remote sources.
+For straightforward copies of local files and directories, prefer `COPY` because its behaviour and intent are clearer.

 #### `CMD`: define the default action

 ```dockerfile